Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 1.1 (full and fast) the C# bindings are compiled for CLR version 2 again, which fixes the problem.

-**Stack with NFC/RFID Bricklet on RED Brick does not show up in Brick Viewer** (unsolved)
+**Stack with NFC/RFID Bricklet on RED Brick does not show up in Brick Viewer** (solved)

 Problematic setup: Master Brick with NFC/RFID Bricklet and any other Bricklet on top of a RED Brick.
 In this cases on the RED Brick shows up in Brick Viewer but none of the Bricks and Bricklets in the stack.

-The reason is currently unknown.
-For the time being the problem can be avoided by using the NFC/RFID Bricklet alone on a Brick.
+The problem is caused by an incompatibility in the NFC/RFID Bricklet plugin version 2.0.0.
+The incompatibility is fixed in plugin version 2.0.1.

 .. _red_brick_history: